AeroLeads people directory · profile

 Technical Editor

-Falsoft - Pcm Computer Magazine Jul 1989 - Feb 1992
+Falsoft - Pcm Computer Magazine

 PCM was an old-school computer magazine that served the tight-knit community of Tandy 1000 PC users and primarily published BASIC code that readers could painstakingly type into their systems to create the programs.
 The content also included product reviews of new Tandy computers, hardware specifically designed for Tandy computers, and, of course, commercial software that would run on Tandy computers.As the Technical Editor, my primary job was to review the BASIC code that was submitted by hobbyists hoping to have their programs published in the magazine.
 Once the code was verified, I'd turn the descriptions that accompanied the code into articles to be published along with the code.
 In addition, I edited all magazine articles for technical accuracy, answered letters to the editor, wrote a regular column and product reviews as well as articles for feature stories.
 PCM hosted an forum on an early online service called PC Link and my duties included monitoring the forum and hosting a monthly special that usually involved a monitored Q&A session with well known technology experts or representatives from Tandy.
 (Interesting fact: PC Link later became America Online a.k.a.
 AOL)

-Greg Shultz Skills
+Greg Shultz education

-Frequently Asked Questions about Greg Shultz
+Frequently asked questions about Greg Shultz

 What company does Greg Shultz work for?

-Greg Shultz works for Genesys/interactive Intelligence
+Greg Shultz works for Genesys/Interactive Intelligence.

 What is Greg Shultz's email address?